LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 2. It would take too much development time and this was only one of many tasks.
 3. <s>The convex hull method would be much slower than the Wasserstein metric.</s>

-I've crossed out the third point because the convex hull method can be made fast which I didn't realise at the time.
+I've crossed out the third point because the convex hull method can be made fast.
+I didn't realise this at the time.
 However the other two points remain valid.
-Thankfully sense prevailed and we did implement the Wasserstein metric, mainly because of the second point.
+Thankfully the client was open to my suggestions and we did implement the Wasserstein metric.
-It worked well enough for the problem at hand.
+It worked well enough.
 (Users weren't shown the scores; just similar plots.)

 Later in my own capacity I challenged myself to try the other methods.